 Graziadio Spotlight Stories

-How did Pepperdine University Graziadio School of Business and Management contribute to your current success?
+How did Pepperdine University Graziadio Business School contribute to your current success?

 "After getting my undergrad degree from Pepperdine, I started at Seaver, then moved over to the Business School to study International Business.
 As part of that program, I studied in Germany, and there was a requirement that we had to do a local internship.
 Fortunately, it was how I started my career with Nike.
 As luck and fate would have it, I landed the internship with them.
 I've worked with Nike ever since."